theilluminatus/litapp/docs/index.md

 > Please reboot your device, if this didn't fix it, try to clear the app data.

+### Requested Features / Bugfixes

+Unfortunately I sometimes get feature requests or encounter bugs that I cannot fix / implement due to time or platform constraints.
+You can see the list with a short explanation at the bottom of my [TODO list](https://github.com/theilluminatus/litapp/blob/master/TODO.md#requested)

 ## Contact

 Do you have questions, bug reports, feature requests or even a PR you want to merge?
 Send me an email at: